patelajay745/patelajay745/README.md

 ## 📫 Contact

-You can reach out to me via email at patel.ajay745@gmail.com.
-Let's connect!
+You can reach out to me via email at ajay@ajaypatel.live Let's connect!

 Happy coding! 🚀👨‍💻